100 Notable alumni of

 -

-Mark Anthony Welsh III is the 27th president of Texas A&M University, former Dean of the Bush School of Government & Public Service at Texas A&M University, a retired United States Air Force four-star general, and a member of the board of directors of Northrop Grumman.
-Prior to his current role, he served as Chief of Staff of the United States Air Force and a member of the Joint Chiefs of Staff.
-He was appointed by President Barack Obama and confirmed by the United States Senate.
-Prior to that, General Welsh served as Commander of U.S. Air Forces in Europe, as the Associate Director for Military Affairs of the Central Intelligence Agency, and as the Vice Commander of Air Education and Training Command.
-In earlier portions of his career, he served as a fighter pilot (primarily flying the F-16 and A-10 aircraft) and was a commander at the squadron, group and wing level, in addition to assignments in training, operations, intelligence and acquisitions.
-He also served as the commandant of cadets of the United States Air Force Academy.
+Mark Anthony Welsh III is a retired United States Air Force four-star general and a member of the board of directors of Northrop Grumman.
+He was the 27th president of Texas A&M University, and is a former dean of its Bush School of Government & Public Service.
+Welsh was appointed by Barack Obama to serve as Chief of Staff of the United States Air Force, and was a member of the Joint Chiefs of Staff.
+Welsh was the commander of U.S. Air Forces in Europe, the associate director for Military Affairs of the Central Intelligence Agency, and the vice commander of Air Education and Training Command.
+In his early career, he served as a fighter pilot (primarily flying the F-16 and A-10 aircraft) and was a commander at the squadron, group, and wing level, in addition to assignments in training, operations, intelligence, and acquisitions.
+He was also the commandant of cadets of the United States Air Force Academy.

 -